 Turnover in clothes industry down again

 Turnover in the Dutch clothes industry fell again in the first eight months of 2005: it was more than 4 percent lower than twelve months previously.
-Turnover in this sector of industry has been decreasing for a number of years now.
+Turnover in this sector of industry has been decreasing substantially for a number of years now.

 Turnover in clothes industry